Open-CSP/PageSync/README.md

 #### Development

-v 0.9.9.5 Fix for skins other than Chameleon v 0.9.9.4 Delete un-used translations v 0.9.9.3 Clean-up Special page
+v 0.9.9.6 Not using user received from API anymore.
+Added check to only show sync button if a page can actually be synced. ( introduced by SkinTemplateNavigation::Universal ) v 0.9.9.5 Fix for skins other than Chameleon v 0.9.9.4 Delete un-used translations v 0.9.9.3 Clean-up Special page